 I had always wanted to go bungee jumping, but I was skeptical about doing it in China.
-I spoke with my friend about it, and we decided that if it looked sketchy, we would just watch the others jump, no pressure.
-It would still be a good getaway from Shanghai anyhow, so it seemed win-win.
+I spoke with my friend about it, and we decided that if it looked sketchy, we would just watch the others jump, with no pressure.
+It would still be a good getaway from Shanghai anyhow, so it seemed a win-win.

 The day of the trip

 On the day of the trip, we showed up at the meeting spot at the People’s Square metro station around 8 am and stood awkwardly with 20 other strangers (around half Chinese people and half foreigners) waiting for latecomers.
 After everyone had arrived we got on the bus and started our three-hour drive to Ningbo.
 The drive wasn’t particularly inspiring; we passed through lots of small towns and had conversations about life while gazing out at the smog-filled sky.

 We finally arrived to Ningbo HarborLand Park around 11:30 am, and pulled into a parking lot across the street from a shabby looking amusement park.
 Everyone filed off the bus and followed to leader to the entrance, excitedly chatting with whomever they had come with.
 The amusement park itself was something quite odd; it was almost like those amusement parks you see in Hollywood films from the 1980s, that hadn’t had the paint retouched.
 There were bumper boats in the man-made pond, a big swing ride far to our right, and a faded yellow roller coaster complete with loops and spirals.